scality/Zenko/docs/docsource/operation/location_management/index.rst

-Except as noted, you can integrate to S3 Connector exactly as you would integrate to any of the other S3-based cloud services, such as AWS, DigitalOcean Spaces, Wasabi Hot Cloud, or Ceph RADOS Gateway.
+Except as noted, you can integrate to S3 Connector exactly as you would integrate to any of the other S3-based cloud services, such as AWS, DigitalOcean Spaces, or Wasabi Hot Cloud.
 See the S3 Connector and RING documentation at https://documentation.scality.com/ for more details on deploying and configuring S3 Connector with the RING.